-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM (Notice Item 5)
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

+(Notice Item 5)

-Our Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2015.
+On June 15, 2016, our Board of Directors approved a change in our fiscal year-end from the last day of June of each year to the last day of December of each year, effective January 1, 2017, which created a six-month transition period from July 1, 2016 through December 31, 2016.
+Our Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for the six-month transition period ending December 31, 2016.
 The Audit Committee is directly responsible for the appointment, retention, compensation and oversight of the work of our independent registered public accounting firm (including resolution of disagreements between management and the independent registered public accounting firm regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 In making its determination regarding whether to appoint or retain a particular independent registered public accounting firm, the Audit Committee takes into account the views of management, and will take into account the vote of our shareholders with respect to the ratification of the appointment of our independent registered public accounting firm.

-Ernst & Young LLP served as our independent registered public accounting firm for the fiscal year ended June 30, 2014 and also provided certain other audit-related services.
+Ernst & Young LLP served as our independent registered public accounting firm for the fiscal year ended June 30, 2016.
 We expect that a representative of Ernst & Young LLP will be present at the meeting and will have the opportunity to make a statement if he or she desires and to respond to appropriate questions.

-The Board recommends a vote "FOR" the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2015.
+The Board recommends a vote "FOR" the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the six-month transition period ending December 31, 2016.